gmalette/gmalette.github.io-src/_posts/2020-02-18-affordance-for-errors-pt3.md

 - Ruby
 ---

 In the [first post]({% post_url 2020-01-29-affordance-for-errors-pt1 %}) of this series, I showed how a few APIs afford errors to their users.
 In the [second post]({% post_url 2020-02-16-affordance-for-errors-pt2 %}), I showed a few examples of how other APIs or languages have avoided or solved the same problems.
-In this third and final post, we will work through a practical exercise of desigining an API.
+In this third and final post, we will work through an example of desigining an API.

 When I design APIs, I try to think of all the ways it could possibly be misused, and remove as many ways as possible.
 Sometimes, this comes at the cost of _some_ ergonomy, but how much I'm willing to sacrifice depends on a few factors: the criticality of the errors, the impact on ergonomy, the (handwavy) likelyhood that it will occur, to name a few.

-## Practical Exercise: Reservation Manager
+## Design Example: Reservation Manager

 I was recently writing an API to our reservation manager (the system holds reservation for carts, and disallows selling more items than are available).
 From the outside, the functionality is simple.
 You can reserve the items of a cart.
 Once reserved, the reservation can be claimed (ex: after the payment is successful) or unreserved (ex: if the payment failed).